kipngetichs/Atliq-Sales-Protions-Project/README.md

-# AtliQ Mart SALES PROMOTIONS MARKETING DASHBOARD
+# AtliQ Mart Sales Promotions Performance Dashboard
 # Situation
 AtliQ Mart Company is  a prominent retail chain with over 50 supermarkets in southern India, they ran extensive promotions on their branded products during the festive periods of Diwali 2023 and Sankranti 2024.
 The sales director sought to evaluate the effectiveness of these promotions to make data-driven decisions for future campaigns.
 My project involved analyzing the sales data that i collected from codebasics.io website for  this period to identify which promotions succeeded and which did not, providing actionable insights for the company's upcoming promotional strategies.
 # Task